 Overview of Our Methodology

-How We Combine Sales & Listing Data to Determine Price
+How We Combine Sales Data to Determine Price

-We show prices for products in loose, complete (CIB), and new conditions.
+We show prices for products in Loose, Complete (CIB), New, and Graded conditions.
 In order to determine the condition we look at the title and description for the listing.

 - New always means brand new, still sealed in the original box.
 If a listing contains words like "New", "Sealed", or other similar words we classify it as "New".